All Episodes

 Do you want them hating police officers?

-Do you want them supporting lawlessness and homelessness and and working working their knuckles dry to raise enough money to be able to pay rent to see all that go towards people that didn't come in the right way and came in illegally across the border?
+Do you want them supporting lawlessness and homelessness and working their knuckles dry to raise enough money to be able to pay rent to see all that go towards people that didn't come in the right way and came in illegally across the border?

-Do we really is that fundamentally what we really want?
+Do we really, is that fundamentally what we really want?

 Does that give us any of us a future?